Failedex/SniriFX/README.md

 | `Mod4+Shift+k`           | swap up |
 | `Mod4+c`                 | center |

-These key binds can be changed in line 304 of `niri.py`
+These bindings can be changed in line 304 of `niri.py`

 ## Dotfiles for January post of the month